usman134151/eclipse/README.md

 ### Tenancy setup

 We use only one central domain.
-This is so that we can use named routes, generate domains from subdomains and a few other things.
+This is so that we can use named routes, generate domains from subdomains, and a few other things.
 If you **really** need multiple central domains, you may change the implementation, but really consider if you need it.
 Also note that in our implementation, we read the one central domain from an environment variable.
 So you can use a different one locally, on your staging server, and on your production server.

 Next, we use seeder — `TenantDatabaseSeeder`.
 Feel free to disable seeding in the TenancyServiceProvider file.